porosha2z/muizz-newsticker/README.md

 # Muizz Newsticker Plugin
 ### A simple lightweight news ticker plugin

-Muizz Newsticker is a Wordpress Plugin to show the title of posts as latest news in a horizontal scrolling bar.
+Muizz Newsticker is a Wordpress Plugin to show the title of posts as latest news bar in a horizontal scrolling bar.
+Can easily be added anywhere through a simple shortcode.

 ## Features

+* Scroll Mode – Scroll the ticker to left, right, up or down.
+* Control scroll speed.
+* Change icon with fontawesome.
+* Change container dimention as needed.
-*
+* Change background color.
+* Change color and size of text, icon

+And many more.

 ## Getting Started